 The main car park and access point for Travis Wetland is at the end of Beach Road, where it intersects with Mairehau and Frosts Road.
-There are multiple access ways off Mairehau Road and from Clarevale Reserve.
+There are also multiple pedestrian access ways off Mairehau Road and from Clarevale Reserve.

-To protect locally rare birdlife, dogs are prohibited from being anywhere in Travis Wetland.<
+To protect locally rare birdlife, dogs are prohibited from being anywhere in Travis Wetland.

 Bikes, scooters (electric or manual) and skateboards are prohibited from Travis Wetland.